1800RESPECT is a confidential information, counselling and support service. The line is open 24 hours a day to support people im...

 One of Australia's largest youth organisations working with Police and community to empower young people to reach their potential.
 PCYC works with young people to develop their skills, character and leadership.
 We work to reduce and prevent crime by and against young people.

-A complaint about the NSW Police Force or its employees can be made to the Commissioner of Police or the Law Enforcement Conduct Commission (LECC).
+This page contains information about how to make a complaint about the NSW Police Force or its employees, including to the Commissioner of Police or the Law Enforcement Conduct Commission (LECC).
+If you need help you can contact the Customer Assistance Unit on the number below.

 Targeted information and practical tools for young people about alcohol and other drugs.
 Empowering young people to stay safe and keep the risks to a minimum.